renzofbn/portfolio/src/pages/posts/htdf.md

 tableOfContents: true
 ---

+When building software, it's important to follow a structured approach to ensure that your code is clear, maintainable, and correct.
+One effective method is the **How to Design Functions (HtDF)** approach, which provides a step-by-step guide for creating well-structured functions.

+It has 5 steps, which we will go through one by one.
+Start with ...

+> [!NOTE]
+> In this guide, we will use Python as the programming language, and we will write a function that converts Roman numerals to Arabic numerals.

 ## Signature, Purpose, and Stub

 Before writing any actual code, start by defining **what your function will do**.
+It's important to have a clear understanding of the function's purpose and behavior.
+In order to do this, we need to define the **signature** of the function.

 ### Signature

-Determine the data types the function will consume (input) and produce (output).
+Determine the data types the function will *consume* (input) and *produce* (output).
 Write this as a comment to set clear expectations.

 **Example:**